UNLOCK FREE TRAINING

 The Wisconsin Real Estate Examining Board (REEB) or the relevant district may have the authority to investigate and ultimately sue anyone performing real estate activities in Wisconsin that require a broker's license to remain within the state's legal boundaries.

-The penalties associated with breaking Wisconsin real estate licensing law are defined by Wisconsin Stat. § 452.17 - Penalties, and noted below –
+The penalties associated with breaking Wisconsin real estate licensing law are defined by Wisconsin Stat. § 452.17.
+The penalty is noted below:

 Do You Need A Real Estate License To Wholesale In Wisconsin?

-No – a real estate wholesaler in Wisconsin does not need a real estate license to accomplish their objectives – if their actions do not constitute the activities of a real estate licensee in Wisconsin.
+No, a real estate wholesaler in Wisconsin does not need a real estate license to accomplish its objectives if its actions do not constitute the activities of a real estate licensee in Wisconsin.

-The real estate wholesaler must be the transaction's principal buyer, with the ability to sell their equitable interest in the purchase contract to another buyer prior to closing.
-It is quite helpful to become knowledgeable regarding the nuances of buying and selling real estate in Wisconsin, but there is no formal assessment required if you stay within Wisconsin's legal lanes.
+The real estate wholesaler must be the transaction's principal buyer, able to sell their equitable interest in the purchase contract to another buyer before closing.
+It is quite helpful to become knowledgeable regarding the nuances of buying and selling real estate in Wisconsin.
+Still, no formal assessment is required if you stay within Wisconsin's legal lanes.

 In Wisconsin, only those licensed by the Department of Safety and Professional Services as a real estate agent may collect an earned commission (or anything else of value in lieu of money) from a number of real estate-related activities if they do not hold an interest in the subject property.